1978–79 in English football: Diary of the season

 4 November 1978: Nottingham Forest and Everton draw 0–0 at the City Ground, leaving both teams still unbeaten in the League.

 11 November 1978: Birmingham City record their first League win of the season at the fourteenth attempt, 5–1 at home to Manchester United.

 29 November 1978: Viv Anderson, the 22-year-old Nottingham Forest defender, becomes England's first black full international when he appears in the 1–0 friendly win over Czechoslovakia at Wembley.

 30 November 1978: At the end of November, Liverpool still hold a two-point lead over Everton, with West Bromwich Albion and Nottingham Forest a further four points adrift.

 7 December 1978: Birmingham City sign 1978 World Cup-winning Argentinian player Alberto Tarantini for £295,000.

 9 December 1978: Nottingham Forest lose in the League for the first time for 13 months, a run covering 42 matches, when they are beaten 2–0 by Liverpool at Anfield.

 23 December 1978: Everton lose their first League match of the season, 3–2 to Coventry City, after a sequence of 19 unbeaten games.
 Arsenal beat Tottenham Hotspur 5–0 at White Hart Lane in the North London derby.

 31 December 1978: At the end of the year, Liverpool lead Everton on goal difference at the top of the First Division, with a game in hand.
 West Bromwich Albion remain in contention, just two points off the top.
 Birmingham City are bottom with just eight points so far, and Chelsea and Wolverhampton Wanderers are also in the relegation zone.

-7 January 1979: West Bromwich Albion pay a national record £516,000 for Middlesbrough defender David Mills.
+7 January 1979: West Bromwich Albion pay a national record £516,000 for Middlesbrough forward David Mills.

 10 January 1979: High-fliers Everton are beaten 2–1 by Second Division Sunderland in the FA Cup third round.
 Tottenham Hotspur are held to a 1–1 draw by non-league Altrincham.

 22 January 1979: After four draws, the FA Cup third round tie between Arsenal and Third Division Sheffield Wednesday is finally resolved when the Gunners win the fourth replay 2–0.

 31 January 1979: At the end of a month in which only twelve First Division matches were played, West Bromwich Albion and Everton have moved above Liverpool at the top of the table, although the Reds have played fewer games.